 The deRosset House is one of Sewanee's original homes built soon after the Civil War.
 It is the largest "whole house rental" on the Domain.

 We are happy to make room in the refrigerator for you.
 Should you need access to laundry, just ask.
+WIFI throughout the house.
+Television in living room only.

 We love our guests and hearing about what brings them to Sewanee.
 We do try not to be pests!

 We know most of our neighbors, our street is one of the main walking routes in this beautiful small town, so we see those neighbors!
+We are one mile from the Memorial Cross and view of the valley, 4-5 blocks from the University Chapel, and easy walk to the Village.

 No public transit, but shuttle service to and from local airports.